 Let the buns rise in a warm place for 30 minutes to puff up, then bake for 20-25 minutes at 375F or until they start to turn golden.

-Warm up the apricot jam, then stir in the icing sugar to make a thick glaze.
-Spread over each bun and allow to set and cool.
+If you're making a glaze, warm up the jam in a small pot or in a bowl in the microwave.
+Spread over each bun and allow to cool.
 Eat your Chelsea buns warm or at room temperature, or freeze for longer term enjoyment!